-I first met Phil clay in 1985 when he was working for a drive-through beer store across the street from the original Amy's Ice Creams on Guadalupe.
-We were always looking for hard working service-oriented folks, so we recruited him to be our first "non-founder" ice cream maker.
-Seventeen years later Phil became my partner in Amy's.
-Operating Amy's in the manner we chose to operate it was a lot like parenting our flock.
-Phil was Papa Amy's, a beacon of plentiful solid advice and encouragement.
+Amy first met Phil Clay in 1985 when he was working for the drive through beer store across from the original Amy’s Ice Creams on Guadalupe.
+We were always looking for hard working service oriented folks so we recruited him to be our first ‘non-founder’ ice cream maker.
+17 years later Phil was my partner in Amy’s.
+Operating Amy’s in the manner we chose to operate it was a lot like parenting our flock.
+Phil was Papa Amy’s, plentiful solid advice and encouragement.

-February 22, 2003, a Saturday, was the first beautiful, warm sunny day of the year.
+February 22, 2003, a Saturday, was the first beautiful warm sunny day of the year.
 Phil went with a group of friends on a motorcycle day trip to Marble Falls.
-Stopping at the Bluebonnet Cafe to have lunch, Phil insisted they top their meal off with a slice of their famous pie.
+They stopped at The Bluebonnet Café to have lunch where Phil insisted they top their meal off with a slice of famous pie.
 On the return trip, Phil struggled on a curve and lost his life.

 As tragic as this loss was four years later we chose to look at the positive.
 Phil is the best.
 His memorial service was the dream service the rest of us could only hope to have.
 It was five hours filled with testimonials on the impact Phil had on people’s lives.
 Not just direct Amy’s folks, people who had met him once, all of his suppliers, plumbers, and electricians.
 His three fabulous sisters had been worried that Phil was lonely here in Austin without his tight family (Sealy Texas).
 They were astounded by all of the love and friendship, but not surprised, Phil is special.

 Phil’s Ice House is named in tribute to this man who touched so many lives.
 Our hope would be that it is a place where many happy memories are made and Phil can continue to be a part of our lives.